omarkmu/pz-omichat/docs/format-strings/functions.md

 If a function returns multiple values, it will return them as an [at-map](./at-maps.md).
 Individual return values can be accessed using the `$NthValue(o n)` function.

-To include a literal space or multiple words in a single argument, text within functions can be enclosed within pairs of \`.
+To include a literal space or multiple words in a single argument, text within functions can be enclosed within pairs of backticks (`).
-Escapes will still function inside the enclosed text, but they are only necessary to escape \`.
+Escapes still function inside the enclosed text, but they are only necessary to escape backticks.

 ```
 $Set(_token `hello world`)$_token → hello world